 The time needed to complete the PhD in Rehabilitation Science will vary depending on the student’s training and experience prior to enrolling in the PhD program and the time it takes to complete the dissertation research.

 Students who have completed undergraduate level training require at least two years to complete their coursework and pass their qualifying examination, followed by an additional two to three years to complete their research and file the dissertation.
 Those who have completed Masters level training may progress more quickly through the coursework.
 Thus, the mean time to completion of a PhD in Rehabilitation Science for students entering with a Bachelor’s degree is expected to be approximately five years.
 To facilitate timely progress in the program, all students will be required to complete annual progress reports and to discuss them with their adviser and Graduate Committee or Dissertation Committee.

-Students are required to complete three quarters of lab rotations (3 units each) and the objective of these rotations is for the student to have the opportunity to:
+Students will be required to complete three quarters of lab rotations (3 units each), similar to the lab rotation requirement in other established PhD Programs at UCSF (e.g. Biomedical Sciences, Biological and Medical Informatics and Pharmaceutical Sciences and Pharmacogenomics).
+The objective of these rotations is for the student to have the opportunity to: